Skip to main content

 The 2025 edition of the Sony Future Filmmaker Awards closes on 12 December 2024.
 Don't miss a fantastic opportunity open to filmmakers worldwide.
 Enter your short films for free to win an immersive experience at the Sony Pictures Studios in Culver City.
 Flights and accommodation to Los Angeles included.

-Submit your short film to the Sony Future Filmmaker Awards 2025
+Last chance to submit your short film to the Sony Future Filmmaker Awards 2025

 2025 competition open